openssl/web/policies/omc-bylaws.md

 compiles, or uses the OpenSSL command line applications or the OpenSSL libraries or the OpenSSL documentation.
-This includes OpenSSL-based derivatives such as patched versions of OpenSSL provided through OS distributions, often known as \"downstream\" versions.
+This includes OpenSSL-based derivatives such as patched versions of OpenSSL provided through OS distributions, often known as "downstream" versions.

 Users may request help and assistance from the project through any appropriate forum as designated by the OpenSSL Management Committee